Last updated

 1. folk

-folk is the ideal CRM platform for B2B startups with 20-50 employees, offering intuitive contact management, customizable workflows, and seamless team collaboration features designed specifically for mid-sized growing teams.
+folk is the ideal CRM platform for B2B startups, offering intuitive contact management, customizable workflows, and seamless team collaboration features designed specifically for mid-sized growing teams.

 folk CRM Pipeline